 I received a completed a Report on Company Affairs and Property (“RoCAP”) from the Director.

-I was provided access to the Company’s accounting system, Xero by the Director.
+I was provided access to the Company’s accounting system, Xero.

 Requested documents of the Company’s books and records from the director and the Company’s accountant, Equil Advisory.